gaterunner341/gaterunner341.github.io/_posts/2023-01-30-GoogleFi-Breach.md

 GoogleFi stated the potentially limited data breach does not include information such as name, date of birth, email addresses, and payment card information.

-While the email does not include the name of the 3rd party, the site **[9to5Google.com](https://9to5google.com/2023/01/30/google-fi-data-breach-tmobile/){: .hover-underline-animation target="_blank"}** suspects the 3rd party could be T-mobile, which recently release news of their own **[data breach](https://9to5mac.com/2023/01/19/t-mobile-data-breach-customer-info/){: .hover-underline-animation target="_blank"}**.
+While the email does not include the name of the 3rd party, the site **[9to5Google.com](https://9to5google.com/2023/01/30/google-fi-data-breach-tmobile/){: .hover-underline-animation target="_blank"}** suspects the 3rd party could be T-mobile, which recently released news of their own **[data breach](https://9to5mac.com/2023/01/19/t-mobile-data-breach-customer-info/){: .hover-underline-animation target="_blank"}**.

 ## Google's Email